 Deep Springs International (DSI)

-Gadyen Dlo, or “Water Guardian” in Haitian Creole, is a liquid chlorine product sold by the bottle for household water potabilization.
-This water treatment product is intended to remove/inactivate bacterial, viral, and some parasitic contamination from drinking water to reduce the transmission of water-borne diseases and incidences of diarrhea.
+Gadyen Dlo, or “Water Guardian” in Haitian Creole, is a liquid chlorine product sold by the bottle to disinfect drinking water.
+This product is intended to remove/inactivate bacterial, viral, and some parasitic contamination from drinking water.

 Rural households in Haiti.